maucherOnline/wordpress-google-reviews-plugin/README.txt

 == How does the installation process look like? ==
 1. Install the plugin
 2. Activate it
-3. Paste your Google Developer API Key
-4. Search for your local business within our plugins interface and paste the GMB ID
+3. Search for your local business within our plugins interface and paste the GMB ID
-5. Configure the visual settings
+4. Configure the visual settings
-6. Save
+5. Save
-7. Paste shortcode in pages, posts, or even Elementor, Beaver Builder, WP Bakery etc.
+6. Paste shortcode in pages, posts, or even Elementor, Beaver Builder, WP Bakery etc.

 == Innovative Design ==
 Design and create your own widgets, and choose the reviews to build your customer's trust and optimize the website.